The New Self

 We are seated with Jesus, the beloved One, at the right hand of the Father.

-This becomes a reality in us the moment we accept Christ as our Savior and confess Him as our Lord.
-We then receive eternal life, the nature of the Father.
-This makes us new creations.
+This becomes a reality in us the moment we accept Jesus as our Savior and confess Him as our Lord.

 Now come back to the Scripture from 2 Corinthians, where we find the proof of it:

-So if any one be in Christ, there is a new creation; the old things have passed away; behold all things have become new: and all things are of the God who has reconciled us to himself by Jesus Christ, and given to us the ministry of that reconciliation.
+So, if anyone be in Christ, there is a new creation; the old things have passed away; behold all things have become new: and all things are of the God who has reconciled us to himself by Jesus Christ and given to us the ministry of that reconciliation.
 (2 Corinthians 5:17–18 DBY)

 Romans 6:4 says, “We were buried therefore with him through baptism into death: that like as Christ was raised from the dead through the glory of the Father, so we also might walk in newness of life” (ASV).